sahib/libmunin/doc/index.rst

 **Introduction**

-**libmunin** is a versatile python library that can do music recomnendations based on datamining algorithms.
-You give it your music collection, some time to learn in the background and in return it will give you some clever recomnendations.
+**libmunin** is a versatile python library that can do music recommendations based on datamining algorithms.
+You give it your music collection, some time to learn in the background and in return it will give you some clever recommendations.

 If you wonder what ravens have to do with this: Go to wikipedia_.